icy/btsync/README.md

 `btsync` (aka `Bittorrent Sync`) can be found [here or there].

-`btsync` provides API, but you need to turn off your `web` management console, and you need to register an account at `btsync` home page.
-Ops, I want both!
+`btsync` provides API, but you need to register an account at `btsync` home page.
+I simply... don't need that:)

 So I write a `Bash` script, to get data from the `btsync`.